 The Company's uncertain tax position relates to the Company's allocation of revenue between the U.S. and Belgium under the GSK Agreement.
-The additional recognition of revenue under that agreement increased the liability for the uncertain tax positions.
-The unrecognized tax benefits increased by \$0.7 million during the three and nine months ended September 30, 2023, related to the accrual of interest expense on the liability.
-As of September 30, 2023, the Company had accrued interest and penalties relating to uncertain tax positions of \$2.9 million, all of which was included in the unrecognized tax benefits liability in the condensed consolidated balance sheet as of September 30, 2023.
-The increase in the unrecognized tax benefits during the three and nine months ended September 30, 2022 was caused by the recognition of additional revenue, and the resulting income, during those periods under the GSK Collaboration Agreement.
+The unrecognized tax benefits liability increased by \$1.0 million during the three months ended March 31, 2024, related to the accrual of interest expense on the liability.
+As of March 31, 2024, the Company had accrued interest and penalties relating to uncertain tax positions of \$5.0 million, all of which was included in the unrecognized tax benefits liability in the condensed consolidated balance sheet as of March 31, 2024.